mjknj18/Financial-Data_Election-Result-Analyses/README.md

 1. How many months of financial data were recorded?
 2. What was the net total amount of recorded profits and losses?
-3. What was the average change in the recorded profits and losses?
+3. What was the average monthly change in the recorded profits and losses?
-4. What month had the greatest monthly increase in profits?
+4. Which month had the greatest profit?
-5. What month had the greatest monthly decrease in losses?
+5. Which month had the greatest loss?

 ### Datasets